Kobra-S1/vanilla-klipper-swu/klipper_install.md

 ## 🔄 Step 2 – Switch Klipper Repository to Kobra S1 Version

+Update: If you installed kiauh via "setup_tunnel_klipper.sh" script, this step 2 is done automated by setup script, so the right repo is already select by default.
+In case you install manually, execute the below mentioned steps, otherwise its fine to skip step 2 and continue with step 3.

 1. Press **`S`** → Enter
 2. Press **`1`** → Enter (Switch Klipper source)
 3. Press **`A`** → Enter (Add repository)